 Interview Hiccups: 10 Interview mistakes you probably don’t know you’re doing wrong

 Here is a list of the 10 biggest interview mistakes people don’t realise they’re making, but are probably costing them their dream job:

 First impressions count more than many professionals think.
 A weak handshake is one of the most common interview issues, with many candidates giving off the impression that they’re fragile and unconfident based on their handshake.

-Or lack of it.
 Very important to smell as well as look clean.
-Keep one of those fresh-breath sprays in your pocket and spray just before you go in.
+DO NOT eat garlic even the day or two before your interview.
+I love garlic, however it does come out in your pores even the next day or so.
+You wont smell it yourself, but other people will.
+The same goes with raw onions.
+Finally keep one of those fresh-breath sprays in your pocket and spray just before you go in.
 Do not chew chewing gum, chances are you’ll forget to take it out in time.
 See below

 3: Chewing Gum

 A surprising number of job applicants chew gum during their interviews including many experienced professionals, lowering their chances of being accepted for their dream job.

 Obviously, Basically, Essentially… there are many more.
 These are words that are over-used when a candidate becomes nervous; “So obviously I thought I’d leave that job and obviously get a job closer to home, because obviously it’s cheaper on travel…” Lots of people do this, so the trick is just knowing you’re doing it, and then stopping.
 Also – when you answer a question with ‘Obviously’ you can actually sound rude…